 - Casual: No need to eat and no death penalties.

-- Characters in Casual mode do not need to consume food items in order to survive, but can still enjoy various benefits from doing so.
+- Characters in Casual mode do not need to consume food items in order to survive.
+Eating any single food item gives them a Full Belly, which provides slow healing plus any buffs associated with the food, but prevents eating multiple food items to stack buffs.
 They can beam to their ship from nearly any location.
-It should be noted that, despite the character creation menu stating that there are no death penalties, characters in Casual mode still lose 10% of their carried pixels upon death.
+Despite the character creation menu stating that there are no death penalties, characters in Casual mode still lose 10% of their carried pixels upon death.

-- This mode provides a more relaxed gameplay experience.
-It is ideal for new players, as well as for players who wish to experiment and build with minimal interruptions.
+- Of the three available difficulty modes, Casual mode provides the most relaxed gameplay experience.
+It is ideal for new players, as well as those who wish to explore and build with minimal interruption.

-- Survival (default): Eat to survive, drop items on death.
+- Survival: Eat to survive, drop items on death.

 - Characters in Survival mode must consume food items in order to prevent their hunger meter from depleting.
 Failing to manage their hunger will lead to starvation and eventually death.
+Most food items only fill a percentage of the hunger meter, which means they can eat multiple food items in quick succession and stack buffs until their hunger meter maxes out and inflicts Full Belly.
 They can not beam to their ship while in front of background walls or deep underground unless they place and use a teleporter.
-Upon death, they lose 30% of their carried pixels and drop their blocks, crafting materials, and food items (equipment, weapons, and tools are not dropped).
+Upon death, they lose 30% of their carried pixels and drop their materials and consumables.
 Dropped items may be retrieved by returning to the location at which the character had died.

-- This mode's conditions make for a more realistic and challenging gameplay experience.
-It is suitable for players who wish to take full advantage of the game's food-related mechanics, such as farming and cooking.
+- Survival mode emphasizes resource management and thus makes for a more challenging gameplay experience.
+It provides players with an incentive to take advantage of the game's food-related mechanics.

-- Characters in Hardcore mode bear the same passive penalties as in Survival mode.
+- Characters in Hardcore mode bear the same passive penalties and advantages as in Survival mode.
 Upon death, however, they drop all of their items and become permanently disabled at the character selection menu.

-- This mode is primarily intended for players who seek bragging rights in achieving certain goals without dying.
-It is not recommended for long-term collectors and decorators, as they would run a constant risk of losing all of their hard work due to a mishap.
+- Hardcore mode is primarily intended for players who seek bragging rights in achieving certain goals without dying.